zhanghaohao/k8s-web-terminal/README.md

 Enjoyable and Flexible.
 Now you can login to the container by the third way.
 Cool! right?
 # How does k8s-web-terminal work?
-k8s-web-terminal builds websocket connection between docker REST API and frontend xterm.js plugin. commands from the frontend are send to docker container, and the output of container is send back. if the container has any output, it can be sent to frontend immediately.
+k8s-web-terminal builds websocket connection between docker REST API and frontend xterm.js plugin.
+Commands from the frontend are send to docker container, and the output of container is send back.
+If the container has any output, it can be sent to frontend immediately.
 ## docker REST API
 There are three APIs for k8s-web-terminal.
 - [Create an exec instance](https://docs.docker.com/engine/api/v1.30/#operation/ContainerExec)